belastingdienst/opr-paas/docs/glossary.md

 it will parse the yaml/json file for a PAAS, decrypt the SSH secrets and display their length and checksums.

-Lastly it can be used to `generate` a new public/private keypair.
+Lastly it can be used to `generate` a new public/private key pair.

 ## Groups [openshift]